 All annual schedules are required to be reported by all BHCs with the exception of the CCR schedule, and the Trading and CCR worksheets of the Summary schedule, which should be filed as described below:

 CCR schedule and Trading and CCR worksheets (Summary Schedule): BHCs with greater than $500 billion in total consolidated assets who are subject to the amended market risk rule (12 CFR Parts 208, Appendix E and 225 Appendix E) must submit this schedule and worksheets.
+Additionally, the Board or the Director of the Division of Banking Supervision and Regulation of the Federal Reserve Board, acting under delegated authority, may require any company to complete the CCR schedule and worksheet under 12 CFR 252.144(b)(2).must submit this schedule and worksheets.

 B. Exemptions